jeffgodwyll/latex-resume/resume.md

     SOAP, HTTP

-*   **Freelance**

-    *Web & Mobile Software Consultant*, Sept 2012 — January 2016
+*   **Freelance**, *Web & Mobile Software Consultant*, Sept 2012 — January 2016

-    -  Used and implemented a range of technologies, including:

-        -   designing and building an end to end solution using a native android application and Google’s Cloud Platform(Google App Engine, Google Cloud Storage, Google Compute Engine) to digitize highly sensitive documents.
+    -  Used and implemented a range of technologies, including: designing and building an end to end solution using a native android application and Google’s Cloud Platform(Google App Engine, Google Cloud Storage, Google Compute Engine) to **digitize highly sensitive documents**.

-    -   Worked with a range of web technologies including Python, Flask, Webapp2, Google App Engine, Google Cloud Storage, JavaScript, HTML5 and Docker.
+    - **Flagen**, *Static Site Builder*, May 2015.
+    Built with Flask.
+A super simple site/blog generator.

+    - **QOD**, *Quote of the Day Application*, 2014.
+    Native android app(retired) and web app powered by a Google Cloud Endpoints API demonstrating scalable APIs for multiple platforms.

+    - **RTTAP**, *Real Time Translation Application with Image Processing*, February 2014 - August 2015.
+Researched, designed and implemented a real time android translation application using image processing techniques.
+Technologies used include Tesseract and the Google Translate API.
-*   **Remote Sensing & GIS Lab, University of Ghana**

-    *Software Engineer*, September 2015 — June 2016
+*   **Remote Sensing & GIS Lab, University of Ghana**, *Software Engineer*, September 2015 — June 2016

     - Worked with a variety of geospatial datasets using Shapefiles, KML, GeoJSON, Fusion tables, Google Earth Engine, Esri software.

-    - Built web applications and APIs to interact with and to visualize geospatial data.
+Built web applications and APIs to interact with and to visualize geospatial data.

     - Deployed and managed 2 high-traffic Geonode applications.
+    One of which was **SADA Geoportal**, This platform is a one-stop shop for sharing and dissemination of spatial data from the Savannah Accelerated Development Authority Zone (SADA Zone) in Ghana.
+Built with Geonode, a Python/Django based platform.